dikshantsagar/Precog-Reddit-Flair-Detector/README.md

  So final model trained was an SVM.
 To utilise them in the App two pickle dumps were created one for the TFIDF vectorizer\
  and one for the SVM model.

+ Model Accuracy Achieved with such less data ~ 0.66

  ## Creating the WebApp and Integrating

  Clearly Django was the way to go as it works in python it became easy to integrate the ML model\